material-components/material-components-web/packages/mdc-ripple/README.md

 #### util.supportsCssVariables(windowObj, forceRefresh = false) => Boolean

 Determine whether the current browser supports CSS variables (custom properties).
+This function caches its result; `forceRefresh` will force recomputation, but is used mainly for testing and should not be necessary in normal use.

 #### util.applyPassive(globalObj = window, forceRefresh = false) => object

 Determine whether the current browser supports passive event listeners, and if so, use them.
+This function caches its result; `forceRefresh` will force recomputation, but is used mainly for testing and should not be necessary in normal use.

 #### getMatchesProperty(HTMLElementPrototype) => Function